You will learn

-The Back in Stock feature has two key components:
+The Back in Stock feature has 2 key components:

 - Back in Stock Flow: When someone subscribes to a restock alert, a Subscribed to Back in Stock event will be tracked on their Klaviyo profile.
 This is the event you will use to trigger your back in stock flow.
 Shoppers will enter the flow when they subscribe to a restock alert and wait at a back in stock delay until their item of interest is restocked.